brumarq/php_xdebug/README.md

     docker compose up

     ```
-Enable listener for debugging
+### Enable listener for debugging,
-4. Enable listener for PHP Debugging
+1. Enable listener for PHP Debugging

     ![alt text](https://github.com/brumarq/brumarq.github.io/blob/images/assets/php_xdebug/activate_listener.PNG?raw=true)
     Feel free to also check ``` Break at first line in PHP scripts ``` below.
 This will run the debugger right at the first line of code.
     You can also put a breakpoint in ``` index.php ```

-5. Make request to the API such as ``` http://localhost/user/getUsers ``` using your browser or any other tool.
+2. Make request to the API such as ``` http://localhost/user/getUsers ``` using your browser or any other tool.

-6. The following window should appear:
+4. The following window should appear:

     ![alt text](https://github.com/brumarq/brumarq.github.io/blob/images/assets/php_xdebug/incoming_connection.PNG?raw=true)
     Click on **ACCEPT**
-7. The debugger should start
+4. The debugger should start

 Hopefully this will help you with future projects!